sebastian-nunez/kapi-mock/README.md

 # KPMG - HSI Battle of the Brains (Mock) <!-- omit in toc -->

 > Software solution aimed to reduce the complexity behind the advisory services within _KPMG_.
+> This was completed over the course of 24 hours.

 ![kapi demo](demos/kapi_gif_demo.gif)